I loved you is a reversible text

 Who lulled his cold mind

-And rests in his heart's joy
+And rests in his heart's bliss

 As a drunk traveler on an overnight stay,